Summary

 =ISNUMBER(#VALUE!) // returns FALSE

-We can use ISNUMBER to convert the result from the SEARCH function into a TRUE or FALSE value:
+To convert the result from the SEARCH function into a TRUE or FALSE value, we simply place the SEARCH function inside the ISNUMBER function as shown below:

-To recap: if SEARCH finds the substring, it returns the position as a number, and ISNUMBER returns TRUE.
-If SEARCH doesn't find the substring, it returns an error, and ISNUMBER returns FALSE.
+To recap: if SEARCH finds the text in the text string, it returns the position as a number, and ISNUMBER returns TRUE.
+If SEARCH can't find the text, it returns an error, and ISNUMBER returns FALSE.
+We now have what we need to create an IF statement to check if a cell contains text.

-We can use the combination of SEARCH + ISNUMBER as a logical test inside the IF function.
-In the worksheet shown, we have a list of email addresses, and we want to identify those that contain "abc".
-The formula in cell C5 is:
+Now that we have a formula that returns TRUE or FALSE, we can use the combination of SEARCH + ISNUMBER as the logical test inside the IF function, and return whatever result we want.
+In the worksheet shown, we have a list of email addresses, and we want to identify the emails that contain "abc".
+The formula in cell C5 looks like this:

 =IF(ISNUMBER(SEARCH("abc",B5)),"x","")